NationalSecurityAgency/timely/README.md

 Timely allows users to optionally label their data using Accumulo column visibility expressions.
 To enable this feature, users should put the expressions in a tag named ```viz```.
 Timely will take this expression as-is and store it in the column visibility in the metrics table for the data point.
 Note that column visibilities are not stored in the meta table, so anyone can see metric names, tag names, and tag values.

 Timely provides HTTPS access to the query endpoints.
 Anonymous access to these endpoints can be enabled which will allow anyone to see unlabeled data.
 Timely uses Spring Security to configure user authentication and user role information.
 Users will need to call the login endpoint for authentication and Timely will respond by setting a HTTP cookie with a session id.
 The response to a successful login will be a temporary redirect (HTTP 307) to the configured address for the Grafana server.
+Note that you will need to set up Grafana to use https.

 ## Building